 GBS is a common infection in newborns that touches every 2,000 babies.
-Although more women have GBS than ever, it is has long been a scourge on newborns long before the invention of the microscope and an understanding of bacteria as a cause of disease.
+Although more women have GBS than ever, it has long been a scourge on newborns long before the invention of the microscope and an understanding of bacteria as a cause of disease.
 GBS was called puerperal fever and it was a major killer of newborn infants.
 Today, it continues to be a feared risk to infants in spite of the fact that it is easily prevented proactively by IV antibiotics, usually penicillin, during labor and delivery.
 Before birth, giving the mother antibiotics is transfer to the baby via the placenta.
 If a patient does have a Group B sepsis infection, the sooner you treat the child, the more benefit they will receive from that treatment

 Below is the story of a number of GBS birth injury cases around the country and the ultimate settlement or verdict in that case.
 It is impossible to ascertain settlement value of these cases with statistics or case studies like this because every case is so very different.

 2016: Washington, $5,500,000 Settlement.
-Mother is admitted into the hospital in labor.
+Mother is admitted to the hospital in labor.
 The labor is complicated slow progress, maternal fever, and Category III fetal heart strips.
 The boy is delivered by C-section.
 He needs to be resuscitated and is sent to the NICU.
 He is diagnosed with HIE.
 Cultures from the placenta found GBS.
 Plaintiff's claim the infection should have been caught soon and the boy should have been delivered earlier.

 2016: Nevada, $7,500,000 Settlement.
-Mother known to be Group B Strep positive is under care of a midwife to deliver her son at home but is transferred to the hospital when the baby has tachycardia and the mother has a fever, all telltale signs of an infection.
+Mother known to be Group B Strep positive is under the care of a midwife to deliver her son at home but is transferred to the hospital when the baby has tachycardia and the mother has a fever, all telltale signs of an infection.
 The baby is born by C-section after prolonged fetal heart rate decelerations and approximately 30 minutes after the C-section order (10 minutes should be the outer limit).
 The child does not receive resuscitation until about 20 minutes after delivery.
 The child suffered hypoxic-ischemic encephalopathy with a related seizure disorder during his birth.
 The lawsuit alleged the OB violated the standard of care by failing to order an emergency C-section and by failing to give the mother antibiotics.

 2010, Illinois, $29 Million Verdict.
 The mother goes to the hospital after her water breaks.
 The mom had GBS but does not get antibiotics.
 The GBS infection spreads to the child's brain, causing spastic quadriplegia and cerebral palsy.
 Plaintiffs' lawsuit alleged that the mom's Group B Strep infection and the baby's symptoms mandated antibiotics that would have prevented the brain injury.